bluesky-social/atproto/docs/specs/adx/repo.md

 ### Schema distribution

 Schemas are designed to be machine-readable and network-accessible.
-While it is not current _required_ that a schema is available on the network, it is strongly advised to publish schemas so that a single canonical & authoritative representation is available to consumers of the method.
+While it is not currently _required_ that a schema is available on the network, it is strongly advised to publish schemas so that a single canonical & authoritative representation is available to consumers of the method.

 To fetch a schema, a request must be sent to the fedrpc [`getSchema`](../fedrpc.md#getschema) method.
 This request is sent to the authority of the NSID.